 You can park your car at any one of the many access points including Holywood, Seapark, Marino, Cultra, Craigavad, Helen’s Bay, Crawfordsburn and Carnalea or take a bus or train and join the path at one of many places along its 16 mile route.

-If you are a keen walker, why not browse the National Trust 'Walks Near You' Guide or download the National Trust 'Little Book of Great Walks Near You: Northern Ireland' which details walks along the Coastal Path highlighting the Kearney Coastal Walk and Orlock.
+If you are a keen walker, why not browse the National Trust 'Walks Near You' Guide or download the National Trust 'Little Book of Great Walks Near You: Northern Ireland' (PDF) which details walks along the Coastal Path highlighting the Kearney Coastal Walk and Orlock.

 Please be aware that sections of the North Down Coastal Path follow private roads.
 Please respect the Highway Code when walking, cycling or running along these sections where residential traffic will have right of way.
 Northern Ireland has very few public rights of way and therefore in many areas walkers can only enjoy countryside walks because of the goodwill and tolerance of local landowners.
 In the interests of your own safety please be respectful when using the area for recreational purposes.